Kir-Antipov/packed-inventory/README.md

             TooltipProvider.builder()
                 .tooltipText((stack, context) -> List.of(Text.of("This is an ender chest")))
                 .build()

             Items.ENDER_CHEST
         );
     }
 }
 ```

-This way ender chest's tooltip will be replaced with "This is an ender chest" text.
-Well, this is not helpful.
-The problem with ender chests is the client does not have any information about their contents.
+This way, the ender chest's tooltip will be replaced with the text "This is an ender chest."
+However, this is not helpful, is it?
+The problem with ender chests is that the client does not have any information about their contents.
 So, is this a dead end?
 Of course not.
-We are gonna use some *magic*:
+We are going to use some *magic*:

 ```java
 public class MyClientMod implements PackedInventoryClientInitializer {